-The spider plant is arguably the most popular and commonplace indoor plant in the world.
+The spider plant is among the most popular indoor plants.

 Spider plants can hang from a basket or sit atop a flat surface.
-In doing so, the plant will extract as much as 90% of any formaldehyde – found in many everyday household products – from the air.
-As formaldehyde is a potential carcinogen, that’s a vital service.
+The plant will extract as much as 90% of the formaldehyde found in many everyday household products from the air.

 2/ Peace Lily

-The peace lily is an evergreen plant that improves humidity in an indoor by up to 5%.
+The peace lily is an evergreen plant that improves humidity indoors by up to 5%.

 Peace lilies can get pretty big, so ensure you have space for this plant in your bedroom.
-It’ll not require much pruning if you have the room.
-Peace lilies are as simple to care for as they’re beautiful to look at.
+It won’t require much pruning.
+Peace lilies are as simple to care for and easy on the eye.

 All parts of the plant are toxic if ingested.
-You’re unlikely to eat a peace lily yourself but keep this in mind if you share a bedroom with curious pets, such as cats, dogs, and rabbits.
+You’re unlikely to eat a peace lily, but keep this in mind if you share a bedroom with curious pets like cats, dogs, and rabbits.

 3/ Aloe Vera

-The aloe vera plant is also the most formidable, reliable oxygen producer out there.
-It’s recommended by NASA as the finest air-purifying plant in the world.
+The aloe vera plant is also a reliable oxygen producer.
+NASA considers it the best air-purifying plant in the world.

-That’s because, unlike most plants, aloe vera continues to produce oxygen overnight.
-If all of this is not reason enough to celebrate the aloe vera plant, it also absorbs the CO2 we expel while breathing.
+Unlike most plants, aloe vera continues to produce oxygen overnight.
+If this isn’t reason enough to celebrate the aloe vera plant, it absorbs the CO2 expelled while breathing at night.

-Aloe vera provides all of these benefits and asks for little in return.
-The plant needs around six hours of sunlight per day, but as a succulent, it holds water in its leaves.
-This means you can forget to water this plant for weeks and experience no ill effects.
+The plant needs around 6 hours of sunlight per day, but it holds water in its leaves.
+You can fail to water this plant for 1-2 weeks, and it’ll likely experience no ill effects.

 4/ Snake Plant

 The snake plant likes to remain dry, so don’t overwater the soil.
-Once every two weeks is usually fine, and you can get away with once a month during the winter.
+Once every 2 weeks will suffice, but you can get away with once a month during the winter.

-The plant also tolerates all light conditions, though it’s happiest when out of direct sunlight.
+This plant tolerates all light conditions but thrives when kept out of direct sunlight.

 5/ Rubber Plant

-If you take on a young rubber plant, be prepared for it to grow into a rubber tree eventually.
-This plant can reach heights of up to fifteen feet if well-tended.
-Ensure you have the space for such an undertaking.
+If you get a young rubber plant, be prepared for it to grow into a rubber tree eventually.
+This plant can reach heights of up to 15 feet, so its suitability may need to be reassessed.

 6/ Golden Pothos

 A golden pothos plant is happiest in bright but indirect light, so avoid placing it directly within a south-facing window.
-Don’t worry, this is a very hardy plant.
-It only needs to be watered once a week – often, it can wait two weeks – and flourishes in any humidity level.
+Don’t worry because it’s a hardy plant.

 7/ Areca Palm

-Horticulture, Environment, and Biotechnology sings the praises of the areca palm as a purifier, though, sucking CO2 from the air.
-These plants enjoy access to light (though avoid scorching any leaves with direct sunlight) and keep them away from draughts.
+Horticulture, Environment, and Biotechnology describe areca palm as a purifier, sucking CO2 from the air.

 8/ Money Plant